Getting Started

 Write constraints like you write code

 Model shifts, routes, tasks, workers, vehicles, and inventories as ordinary application code.
-SolverForge keeps the runtime concrete and inspectable while Bridgetown turns the same repository into a polished documentation site.
+SolverForge keeps rule definitions, score analysis, and solver control close to the domain types your team already understands.

 .shifts()